Navigating regulations on how to ship batteries for recycling can seem like a maze, but don’t leave the job undone.

 Few batteries deliver bulk power as affordably as lead acid.
 Their cost-effectiveness has made them common in cars, forklifts, marine and uninterruptible power supplies (UPS), and back-up power systems.

-Because of their corrosiveness and short-circuit fire hazard, lead-acid batteries are strictly regulated.
-For instance, batteries must be packed on pallets in a way that prevents short circuits, and the terminals must be taped and separated by cardboard if stacked.
+Because of their corrosiveness and short-circuit fire hazard, strict regulations apply to lead-acid batteries.
+First of all, you must pack batteries on pallets in a way that prevents short circuits.
+Secondly, you need to use cardboard to tape and separate the terminals if stacked.

 The standard nickel-cadmium batteries (sealed cells and industrial cells) are considered one of the most rugged and forgiving but demands proper care to ensure longevity.
 While the former — sealed cells — started out as the battery of choice for two-way radios, power tools, and professional video cameras, the latter — industrial cells — see the most use in military applications, emergency backup power systems, and commercial rail systems.